codeandtheory/YComponentBrowser/README.md

 ```
 where the user needs to provide the following parameters:
 * The name of the category.
-* Model for the font to be displayed, which again includes:
+* Model for the font to be displayed
-     * The title for the font.
-     * The font to display.
-     * The detail label which is an optional parameter, allows a user to display additional details if needed.
-     * The axis attribute which is an optional parameter with which a user can decide whether they want to display the title and details to be displayed vertically or horizontally.

  ![fonts](https://user-images.githubusercontent.com/61827955/192448761-f585f88c-6d8b-4c4c-93df-4cc653cd9591.png)